Overview

 by a plane mirror using the standard language that will be reused in later optics lessons.

-- Introduce the ray model for light and remind students that rays show the direction of travel.
+- Introduce the ray model for light and remind you that rays show the direction of travel.

-- Define normal, angle of incidence, and angle of reflection using one large labelled diagram.
+- Label normal, angle of incidence, and angle of reflection on one large ray diagram.

 - State and use the law of reflection, making it explicit that both angles are measured from the